zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Allows all traffic involving a specific IP address to be forwarded.

-   :a: The address to be whitelisted.
+   :param a: The address to be whitelisted.

-   :t: How long to whitelist it, with 0 being indefinitely.
+   :param t: How long to whitelist it, with 0 being indefinitely.

-   :location: An optional string describing whitelist was triggered.
+   :param location: An optional string describing whitelist was triggered.

    :returns: The id of the inserted rule on success and zero on failure.